IN-CORE/incore-docs/manual_jb/content/analyses/equity_metric.md

 assessment of equity gains for a given retrofit plan and can be integrated into an overall decision-making process.

-This analysis calculates the inequity metric, and we've included a companion utility class where we define and prepare repair time as a scarce resource.
+This analysis calculates the inequity metric, and we've included a companion utility class where we define and prepare recovery time as a scarce resource.
 Other scarce resources can and could be explored if provided by the user.

 **Contributors**